 You will be helped to acquire these skills through aspects of the formal teaching programme.
-In the early part of the programme this will mainly be through tutorials and coursework, whilst in Part three your project work will give you ample opportunity to further develop and practice many of the individual skills in one major activity.
+In the early years this will mainly be through tutorial and coursework, whilst in Part 3 your project work will give you ample opportunity to further develop and practice many of the individual skills in one major activity.